Lil Tay

 Tay Tian (born Claire Eileen Qi Hope; July 29, 2007), known professionally as Lil Tay, is an American-Canadian internet personality and musician.
 She first came to prominence in early 2018 at the age of ten (while claiming to be nine years old), when content depicting her boasting about being wealthy and calling herself "the youngest flexer of the century", as well as videos of her rapping, were published and viewed millions of times on YouTube and Instagram.

 Tay's social media accounts became inactive after three months when her father applied to the superior court of Canada for full custody and control of her career as an influencer; full custody would eventually be granted to her mother.
 In 2023, Tay was the subject of widespread media coverage after a false statement announcing she had died was published from her Instagram account.
 Later that year, she released a single, "Sucker 4 Green".

 Early and personal life

 Claire Eileen Qi Hope was born on July 29, 2007, to Angela Tian, a former real estate agent, and Christopher J. Hope, a lawyer.
 She was originally from Atlanta before moving to Vancouver, Canada, at an early age.
 Her parents, who never married, shared custody of Tay.

 On September 12, 2024, an announcement was posted to Tian's social media platforms stating she was in the ICU in "critical condition" and was diagnosed with a heart tumor.
 On September 14, Tian posted an update saying that she underwent an open-heart surgery, which she described as being successful.
 Shortly afterwards, she released a new single, titled "Growing Up".

-Tian started dating AMP member Rakai in April 2025.

 After her death hoax in August 2023, it was revealed that Tay's legal name had been changed from Claire Hope to Tay Tian, using her mother's surname.